emagaram/104HW/hw1-test-suite-setup.md

 Copy the hw1_tests folder from homework-resources to your hw-username/hw1 folder so that hw1_tests sits at the same level as all your source code (.cpp and .h files).

+If using Docker, do not use manage start but rather use manage test to start the Docker container with admin privileges

 At the terminal (if you aren't already using the VM or Docker terminal), cd to the hw1_tests folder in your hw-username/hw1 folder

 Initialize the test suite's CMake build system by running cmake .  <-- That period/dot is intentional and important.
 It's not just  cmake, it is cmake .